 Visiak was the first of seven sons born to Edward Joseph and Maude, his brothers being John Searcy (1880–1957), Frank Savill (1882–1983), Arthur Cecil (1883–1938), William Gordon (1886–1919), Algernon Sidney (1889–1977) and Noel Gilbert (1894–1911).

-He was educated privately and at St Augustine’s School, Westminster (from the age of 10 to 13).
-The fact that two of his brothers, John and Frank (both of whom also attended St Augustine’s), were choristers at the Chapel Royal and sang, in 1893, at the wedding of Prince George, Duke of York [Mr Frank Physick obituary, The Times, 3rd March 1983] (later to become King George V), gives some idea of the family’s standing, or at least its aspirations.
+The fact these same two brothers, John and Frank, were choristers at the Chapel Royal and sang, in 1893, at the wedding of Prince George, Duke of York [Mr Frank Physick obituary, The Times, 3rd March 1983] (later to become King George V), gives some idea of the family’s standing, or at least its aspirations.

 None of Visiak’s brothers seems to have become a sculptor (though two — John and Frank, again — would follow the family tradition on their mother’s side by heading Searcys in the interwar years, Frank actually rescuing the company from financial straits thanks to his independent success as a business- and statesman in Malaya [Mr Frank Physick obituary, The Times, 3rd March 1983]).
 Visiak found a job with the Indo-European Telegraph Company as a telegraph operator [Wilson, Introduction to The Violet Apple & The Witch, p.
-2], working for a brief (but unhappy) spell in their Manchester offices before returning to London.
+2], working for a brief (but unhappy) spell in their Manchester offices before returning to London, to become senior clerk at their Mincing Lane office.
+(It was relatively free of telegraph traffic until the evenings [Life’s Morning Hour, p.
+170], allowing him to read, write, and entertain visitors in the mornings and afternoons.
+He composed many of his Buccaneer Ballads in that office [Life’s Morning Hour, p.
+171], and wrote his first novel, The Haunted Island, on the train to and from work.
+[Life’s Morning Hour, p.
+173])

-Following this, he worked as a teacher (at least until 1921 [Lindsay mentions a recent tragedy at Visiak's school in a letter written on 25/11/1921, Adam International #346-348, p.
-44]), but at the same time made inroads into the area that would become the main focus of his life — literature and literary scholarship.
+He was already starting to make inroads into the area that would become the main focus of his life, literature and literary scholarship.
 He had already been publishing poetry, starting with Buccaneer Ballads in 1910, which had an introduction by John Masefield (Poet Laureate in 1930).
 Flints and Flashes followed in 1911, then The Phantom Ship and Other Poems in 1912, all following a nautical theme.
 (The sea was important for Visiak, it being one of the reasons he moved to Hove in later life.)
 1916’s The Battle Fiends was, in part, Visiak’s response to the Great War.
 Meanwhile, in prose, he produced The Haunted Island, A Pirate Romance in 1910, and a collaboration, The War of the Schools, A Suburban School Tale in 1912, “a little story of a rivalry between three establishments” [The Athanaeum, no. 4438, Nov 16 1912, p.
 585.], with C V Hawkins.
 During this time he was also submitting poems, often very short ones, to periodicals such as The Graphic and The Daily News, some of which would eventually be collected in 1919 in Brief Poems.
 For all of his writings, he used the pen-name “E H Visiak”, this being an old variation of his family name, Physick.

 Visiak was an inveterate writer of letters to the papers, often expressing a compassionate viewpoint on the events of the day.
-From 1910 onwards, he can be found writing against the death penalty, the force-feeding of suffragists, and “the insane arrogance of militarism” in Germany [Pall Mall Gazette, 10 August 1914]; but also on less controversial topics, such as the possible reduction in the thickness of books thanks to Edison’s idea of replacing paper with ultra-thin nickel sheets [Daily News, 7 Nov 1911; for more on Edison's idea, see “Mr. Edison's Kindle” by Harry McCracken], and whether a 1923 pram race was harmful to the infants involved.
+He was a passionate antivivisectionist, at one point contemplating studying physiology so he could infiltrate laboratories and expose what they were doing.
+[Life’s Morning Hour, p.
+210] From 1910 onwards, he can be found writing against the death penalty, the force-feeding of suffragists, “the insane arrogance of militarism” in Germany [Pall Mall Gazette, 10 August 1914], and wrote to a US newspaper after it reported the lynching and burning of an African American (for which Visiak received “a reviling reply” [Life’s Morning Hour, p.
+213]); but also on less controversial topics, such as the possible reduction in the thickness of books thanks to Edison’s idea of replacing paper with ultra-thin nickel sheets [Daily News, 7 Nov 1911; for more on Edison's idea, see “Mr. Edison's Kindle” by Harry McCracken], and whether a 1923 pram race was harmful to the infants involved.
 In a 1939 letter to The Times, he suggests propaganda leaflets air-dropped into Germany be kept brief, to reduce the chance of people being caught reading them [The Times, Points from Letters, 13 Sep 1939].

-Visiak’s real literary success came in 1923, with the publication of his critical volume Milton Agonistes, A Metaphysical Criticism, which considered Paradise Lost as a tragedy in the classical sense.
-It was this volume, and such subsequent critical work as editing the Nonsuch Press edition of Milton’s works in 1938, producing The Portent of Milton, Some Aspects of His Genius in 1958, and The Mirror of Conrad in 1968, that made Visiak’s reputation and won him the civil list pension which meant he didn’t have to worry about money.
+Visiak’s real literary success came as a critic.
+In 1923 he published Milton Agonistes, A Metaphysical Criticism, which considered Paradise Lost as a tragedy in the classical sense.
+Subsequent critical work, such as editing the Nonsuch Press edition of Milton’s works in 1938, publishing The Portent of Milton, Some Aspects of His Genius in 1958, and The Mirror of Conrad in 1968, made his reputation and won him the civil list pension which meant he didn’t have to worry about money.
 He was, by this time, already part of the literary world, being included, for instance, at a Poetry Circle dinner at the Lyceum Club in 1921 (alongside Walter de la Mare and Edith Nesbit) [The Times, News in Brief, 31st Dec.
 1921. p.
 5], writing articles for such periodicals as The Nineteenth Century and Notes & Queries, and giving lectures (one on the German Romantic writer Ludwig Tieck, for instance [Adam International #346-348, p.
 48]).

 His friendship with David Lindsay began after reading The Haunted Woman when it was serialised in The Daily News in 1921.
 Visiak wrote to Lindsay at a time when Lindsay was in need of a sign that someone, somewhere, was responding to his work.
 Visiak then sought out A Voyage to Arcturus, and sent Lindsay copies of The Phantom Ship and The Haunted Island.
 In return, Lindsay shared his philosophical “sketch notes”, of which Visiak typed a copy and offered to show them to Walter de la Mare.
 Their correspondence seems to have continued until some time after 1924, when it lapsed, then revived in 1929, after Visiak lent A Voyage to Arcturus to the publisher Victor Gollancz (then in the process of bringing out Visiak’s weird sea-adventure, Medusa).
 As a result, Gollancz contacted Lindsay, who wrote to Visiak to thank him, also sending him a copy of The Adventures of Monsieur de Mailly.